flq/flq.github.io/markdown/2022-02-20-interface-struct-boxing.md

   // identical to the first version
 ```
 Notice the different argument type and the first version being generic while the second isn't.
-With the wonderful [BenchmarkDotNet][1] set up two benchmarks that would call each version with the same structs...
+With the wonderful [BenchmarkDotNet][1], I set up two benchmarks that would call each version with the same structs...

 ```csharp
 [Benchmark]